2 Samuel 14 — The king who could grant mercy to a stranger but not his own son

 We all die eventually.
 We're like water poured out on the ground — you can't scoop it back up.
 But God doesn't just take life away.
 He makes a way for the outcast to come back.

 I came to you because I was afraid.
 I thought, 'Maybe the king will listen.
 Maybe he'll rescue me and my son from those who want to destroy us and cut us off from everything God gave us.'
 Your word gives me peace.
-You have the wisdom of an of God to know right from wrong.
+You have the wisdom of an angel of God to know right from wrong.
 May the Lord your God be with you."

 was not foolish.
 He'd heard this kind of story-as-mirror before, and he recognized the fingerprints:

-"Don't hide anything from me," said.
+"Don't hide anything from me," David said.

 "Ask me anything, my lord."